£95 in free bets for the Cheltenham Festival from Betfair & Paddy Power

 Click here to get a £50 free bet from Paddy Power.

-Click the above link to secure a £50 free bet at Paddy Power.
+Click the above link to secure a £50 free bet at Paddy Power during Cheltenham.
 When you have free bet tokens, create another account with Betfair and boost your balance by £45.
 In just a few minutes, you’ll have £95 to spend on the races, runners, and riders you rate the highest.

 Click here to get a £45 free bet from Betfair.